 Tips on Demand

-- Demand affects everything from the groceries you buy or the neighborhood you live in.
-A financial advisor may be able to help you use the law of demand to your advantage.
+- A financial advisor may be able to help you use the law of demand to your advantage.
 Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+If you don’t have a financial advisor yet, finding one doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Demand likely will be just one of your worries if you’re starting a small business.
 SmartAsset’s small business guide can help you see what you’re up against and what you’ll need to create and sustain demand.